Desire100/Object-Detection-and-Tracking-with-OpenCV-/README.md

 image Input 8-bit or floating-point 32-bit, single-channel image. corners Output vector of detected corners. maxCorners Maximum number of corners to return.
 If there are more corners than are found,the strongest of them is returned. maxCorners <= 0 implies that no limit on the maximum is set and all detected corners are returned. qualityLevel Parameter characterizing the minimal accepted quality of image corners.
-The parameter value is multiplied by the best corner quality measure, which is the minimal eigenvalue (see #cornerMinEigenVal ) or the Harris function response (see #cornerHarris ).
+The parameter value is multiplied by the best corner quality measure, which is the minimal eigenvalue (see cornerMinEigenVal ) or the Harris function response (see #cornerHarris ).
 The corners with the quality measure less than the product are rejected.
 For example, if the best corner has the quality measure = 1500, and the qualityLevel=0.01 , then all the corners with the quality measure less than 15 are rejected.

+## Edge Detection
+This section will focus on Canny edge detector, one of the most popular edge detection algorithms.
+### Steps:
+##### Apply Guassian filter to smooth the image in order to remove the noise.
+##### Find the intensity gradients of the image.
+##### Apply non-maximum suppression to get ridof spurious response to edge detection.
+##### Apply double threshold to determine potential edges.
+##### Track edge by hysteresis: Finalize the detectiion of edges by suppressing all teh other edges that are weak and not connected to strong edges.

 ## Grid Detection
 Combinaing both concepts to find grids in images* useful for applications)